Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Simulation Results

+In this subsection, we compare the performance of online power control schemes, including OCA-OL, RCA-OL, OCA-OL-SA, RCA-OL-SA, RCA-OLA-A, RCA-RL, and Lyapunov.

 The basic simulation settings are summarized in Table~\ref{tab:simulation_settings}.
 In particular, the throughput of a power control scheme is evaluated by the average reward over $10^3$ episodes, each consisting of $10^4$ steps.
-The hyperparameters of the power control algorithms are summarized in Table~\ref{tab:algorithm_parameters}.

-The simulation results in Figs.~\ref{fig:bern-mf}--\ref{fig:uniform-mf} show the online multiplicative factors of the power control schemes (listed in Table~\ref{tab:schemes}) under Bernoulli, exponential, and uniform energy arrivals.
-Table~\ref{tab:performance_loss} compares the performance loss of OCA- and RCA-based schemes (excluding ECLK variants) relative to their optimal policies.
-The RCA-based schemes achieve $<1\%$ average and $<2\%$ maximum performance loss, while OCA-based schemes show $<2\%$ average and $<4\%$ maximum loss.

-It is observed that ELK-OPT's performance gain over OPT is less than $1\%$ for exponential or uniform energy arrivals with $\text{NMCR}=0.1$.
-In some cases, ELK-OPT performs marginally worse than OPT, due to the quantization effect (Footnote~\ref{ft:optimal}).
-Similarly, ELK-OCA and ELK-RCA sometimes underperform compared to OCA and RCA, showing cases where lookahead modeling incurs net costs due to too small potential performance gains from lookahead.
-These phenomena are attributed to low energy-arrival variation, which can be quantified by the \term{variation index}~\cite[Def.~2.6]{yang2025power}.
-CLK-OPT as well as other lookahead-based schemes exhibits similar behavior.

-For energy arrivals with significant variations, lookahead extensions (energy, channel, or both) yield substantial performance gains, particularly at low NSNRs.
-Energy lookahead demonstrates more pronounced improvements than channel lookahead.
-Notably, ELK-OCA significantly outperforms ELK-RCA for non-Bernoulli energy arrivals, primarily because its optimistic one-point energy-arrival assumption aligns well with ideal energy-lookahead scenarios.
-However, ELK-OCA may experience performance degradation in non-ideal settings where energy arrivals are not accurately predicted.
-The performance improvement offered by ECLK schemes is approximately the sum of the gains from energy lookahead and channel lookahead.
-As a result, ECLK schemes achieve the highest performance among all schemes when both energy and channel lookahead provide substantial benefits.

-It is also observed that OCA- and RCA-based schemes occasionally outperform the corresponding optimal schemes marginally at high NSNRs in the case of Bernoulli energy arrivals with $\text{NMCR} = 0.1$.
-This is attributed to the limited quantization levels used in computing the optimal policy for scenarios with large battery capacity ($c = 10^4$).
-This quantization effect introduces some inaccuracy in the performance loss values reported in Table~\ref{tab:performance_loss}.
-However, this has minimal impact on the maximum performance loss of RCA-based schemes, since their highest losses occur at low NSNRs.
+Unless stated otherwise, these settings are used throughout this section, and any differences are noted explicitly.

+The parameter settings for OCA- and RCA-based simple adaptive schemes (excluding RCA-RL) are summarized in Table~\ref{tab:oca_rca_parameters}.

+The parameter settings for RCA-RL and its extensions are summarized in Table~\ref{tab:rca_rl_parameters}.
+To reliably evaluate RCA-RL and its descendant algorithms, we trained $N_{\text{run}}=10$ policies using $N_{\text{run}}$ different policy seeds and training-data seeds, and for a fixed number $S_{\text{tr}}$ of training steps.
+We then froze the resulting RCA policies by fixing $q$ and $\hat{\gamma}$, and evaluated them on the same data as the other policies.
+Their average performance is reported for comparison.